MusaGursoy/TansuCloud/Guide-For-Admins-and-Tenants.md

     - Option A (recommended): run `pwsh -NoProfile -File tests/TansuCloud.E2E.Tests/playwright.ps1` once; the script is idempotent and skips if already installed.
     - Option B: set `PLAYWRIGHT_SKIP_INSTALL=1` to skip installs in environments where browsers are pre-baked (e.g., CI agents).

-### 13.2.1 Redis-dependent outbox test gating
+### 13.2.1 Garnet/Redis-dependent outbox test gating

-Some outbox E2E validation requires a real Redis instance (publishing and subscription).
+Some outbox E2E validation requires a real Garnet or Redis instance (publishing and subscription).
 These tests are decorated with a custom attribute `RedisFactAttribute` and will be reported as Skipped unless the environment variable `REDIS_URL` is set.

-To enable the Redis E2E outbox test locally:
+To enable the Garnet/Redis E2E outbox test locally:

-1. Start (or ensure) a Redis container/service is running and reachable.
+1. Start (or ensure) a Garnet/Redis container/service is running and reachable.
 2. Export `REDIS_URL` before running tests:

 ```powershell